The PICO concept is commonly used to formulate the clinical question.

 It is especially useful for questions that are about a therapy or intervention.
 PICO is commonly used when one intervention is being compared with another, or with no intervention at all.

-Each of the 4 letters identifies a key concept that needs to be in research articles that will answer the question:
+Each of the 4 letters identifies a key concept that will help you formulate your research question and/or your search strategy:

 Another acronym that is sometimes used is PICOTT.
 The extra letters are for: